spacebeam/research/site/content/communication.md

-Title: Communication is extraordinarily broad and complex
+Title: Communication Key
 Date: 2017-07-14 04:19
 Category: About

+### Communication is extraordinarily broad and complex

 One sector, semantics, concerns it-self with the meaning of symbols and words.